-- 1. Satisfactorily complete at least 123 semester hours of approved work. \ - 2.
+- 1. Satisfactorily complete at least 123 semester hours of approved work. - 2.
 Satisfactorily complete all required upper level work in the student's major or program of study. - 3.
 Complete Composition 1113 and 1123 with a grade of "C" or better and pass the English Proficiency Examination. - 4.
 Participate in the required outcomes assessment programs for general education and area of major. - 5.
-Earn a cumulative grade point average of at least 2.00.
-Transfer students must also earn a cumulative GPA of at least 2.00 on all course work completed at Williams.\ - 6.
-Earn a cumulative grade point average of at least 2.00 in the major or field of specialization.\ - 7.
-Complete an academic major.
-Courses counted toward completion of requirements in any major may not be counted toward completion of any minor or another major. - 8.
-Earn at least 32 semester hours of resident credit at Williams.
-Furthermore, the last 30 hours submitted for a degree must include 24 hours completed in residence.
-Prior approval of the Academic Dean is required for those hours within the last 30 which will not be earned in residence.
+Earn a cumulative grade point average of at least 2.00. - 6.
+Earn a cumulative grade point average of at least 2.00 in the major or field of specialization. - 7.
+Complete an academic major or two concentration blocks if completing a Liberal Arts degree.
+Courses counted toward completion of requirements in any